$0 Indiana Adoption Quick-Start Checklist

 Step 2: Medical evaluation.
 The baby receives a medical examination to assess health status and identify any signs of prior abuse or medical issues.

 Step 3: Putative father search.
-Before any adoption proceeding can begin, DCS must conduct a search of the Indiana Putative Father Registry (IC 31-19-5).
-This is the mechanism through which an unidentified father could assert parental rights if he had registered prior to the birth or within 30 days of the birth.
+Before an adoption can be finalized, DCS must conduct a search of the Indiana Putative Father Registry (IC 31-19-5).
+This is the mechanism through which an unidentified father could assert parental rights if he had registered before the birth, within 30 days after the birth, or by the date the adoption petition is filed, whichever is later.
 Because the birth mother is anonymous, the father has no formal way of knowing about the surrender — but the registry search is still legally required.

 Step 4: Expedited TPR.
 Under IC 31-35-1.5, DCS pursues an expedited Termination of Parental Rights for infants surrendered under the Safe Haven Law.
 This expedited process is faster than the standard CHINS-to-TPR pipeline that applies to children removed from their homes.
 The purpose is to move the child into a permanent adoptive home as quickly as legally possible.